appcircleio/appcircle-docusaurus/docs/enterprise-appstore/in-app-updates/index.md

 In-app updates enable applications to deliver and install updates directly within the app, enhancing user experience by minimizing disruption.

 ## What are In-app Updates for Streamlined Update Experience

-In-app updates provide a seamless way to deliver and install new versions of an application directly from within the app, eliminating the need for users to manually check for updates.
-This streamlined approach ensures users receive the latest features and fixes efficiently, enhancing their overall experience and keeping the app up-to-date.
+In-app updates offer a seamless method for delivering and installing new versions of an application directly within the app.
+This eliminates the need for users to manually check for updates, ensuring they receive the latest features and fixes efficiently.
+This streamlined approach enhances the overall user experience and keeps the app up-to-date.

 ## Benefits and Examples of In-app Updates

-In-app updates offer several benefits, including a smoother user experience by allowing seamless updates without requiring users to manually download or install new versions.
-Examples include automatically applying critical bug fixes and feature enhancements while the app is running, thereby ensuring users always have access to the latest improvements and functionalities.
+In-app updates offer several benefits, including a smoother user experience by enabling seamless updates without requiring users to manually download or install new versions.
+For example, critical bug fixes and feature enhancements can be automatically applied while the app is running, ensuring users always have access to the latest improvements and functionalities.

 ## Implementing In-App Updates

 ## Prerequisites for Integration

 ### Authentication Requirements

 To integrate an in-app update experience, you will need the **Personal Access Token (PAT)**, the **enterprise store prefix**, and the **enterprise store profile ID**.